 Cultivating Innovative Leaders for a Sustainable Society

-Woodbury University’s Marketing Program prepares the next generation of marketing professionals with the core essentials of business while at the same time embracing cutting edge technology to meet the needs of today’s digital landscape.
-The marketing curriculum strengthens and guides students’ ability to competitively enter into the world of marketing as well as integrate their own unique contribution.
+Woodbury University’s Marketing Program Degree prepares the next generation of marketing professionals with the core essentials of business while at the same time embracing cutting edge technology to meet the needs of today’s digital landscape.
+The marketing curriculum strengthens and guides students’ ability to competitively enter the world of marketing as well as integrate their own unique contribution.
 By combining business for the real world with creative awareness, we ensure future leaders who practice business with a conscience.

 Apply Request Information Take a Tour

 Marketers are in high demand in industries such as the technology, healthcare, entertainment, luxury, beauty and beyond.
 Woodbury’s Marketing program helps students gain rich insights into the future of the marketing industry through a combination of core business courses and a well-curated selection of futurist-based courses such as Innovation Think Tank and Strategic Marketing.